Vietnam.vn - Nền tảng quảng bá Việt Nam

 Patients who have had a seizure but have not been previously diagnosed with epilepsy should be taken to the hospital immediately.
 Other cases that require early hospitalisation include epilepsy during pregnancy, diabetes or injury during the seizure.

-Seizures lasting more than 5 minutes or a second seizure occurring immediately after the first one ends, the patient not breathing normally, complaining of pain or not waking up after the seizure also require early hospitalization.
+Seizures lasting more than 5 minutes or a second seizure occurring immediately after the first one ended, the patient not breathing normally, complaining of pain or not waking up after the seizure also require early hospitalization.

 Dung Nguyen